 Cohorts begin every fall semester.

-This one-year program (three courses each semester) satisfies principal licensure requirements.
+By completing this one-year program (three courses each semester), you'll earn a certificate and satisfy principal licensure requirements.

 Earn a Master of Arts in Education with a two-year online graduate program.
 Courses also satisfy principal licensure requirements.

 The Principal Leadership Program provides high-quality online and experiential licensure and a Master of Arts in Education Principal Leadership degree program for aspiring educational leaders for rural and culturally diverse schools.

 Rural administrators and FLC faculty developed a unique and personalized program to recruit, train and support future educational leaders in Colorado and New Mexico.
 This program prepares the next generation of strategic change leaders for rural school districts and communities.

 Since the program's inception in 2020, we have extended our reach into other states in the Four Corners region.